 Join us on a family–friendly cruise to the Bahamas.Read more

 Targeted kindness is a superpower that can improve any relationship or make a good one great.
 And it is so simple!Read more

 Here is Scripturally-based guidance for praying for your children every day for a month.Read More

 Grandparents can be role models for their grandchildren.
 Creative grandparents model morals, gender and values.Grandchildren often look to their grandparents for how life is to be lived.Read more

 Recent Focus on the Family Broadcast EpisodesGo To Most Recent Episode

 Carey CaseyView Bio

 Carey Casey is the CEO of the National Center for Fathering.
 He is widely known as an ambassador for fathers, a dynamic speaker who inspires dads to be the best they can be.
 Carey serves on the White House Task Force on Fatherhood and Healthy Families, and is a member of the executive committee of the National Fatherhood Leaders Group.
 He served for nearly 20 years with the Fellowship of Christian Athletes, and also as a chaplain for the Dallas Cowboys under famed head coach Tom Landry.
 Carey is the author of Championship Fathering and general editor of the book The 21-Day Dad's Challenge.
-He and his wife, Melanie, reside in Missouri.
+He and his wife, Melanie, reside in Chicago, where he is a staff member at their place of worship, Lawndale Christian Community Church.
 The couple has four children and nine grandchildren.